-On March 15, 2000, we filed a motion to dismiss ESS's third amended complaint.
-ESS responded on March 31, 2000 and we filed reply papers on April 6, 2000.
-A case management conference was held on April 21, 2000.
-The motion was denied on July 3, 2000.
 The judge ordered that discovery proceed only on the issue of whether we license our patents on a reasonable and non-discriminatory basis.
-This initial discovery period is currently scheduled to end on August 10, 2001.
+This initial discovery period is currently scheduled to end on January 25, 2002.
 During this period of time, the parties will disclose experts and exchange expert reports on the above issue.
-A further case management conference is scheduled to be held on August 24, 2001.
+A further case management conference is scheduled to be held on February 15, 2002.

 On August 7, 2000, we filed counterclaims alleging that ESS infringes our five patents that are the subject of ESS's complaint.
 In addition, on October 3, 2000, the parties stipulated to permit us to amend our counterclaims to include claims that ESS infringes three of our additional patents.
 On April 25, 2001, the parties stipulated to permit us to amend our counterclaims to include claims that ESS infringes another patent.
 Six of our nine patents asserted against ESS are International Telecommunications Union-related patents.
-These infringement claims will be litigated, if necessary, only after the issue of whether we license our patents asserted against ESS are not related to International Telecommunications Related Standards.
+These infringement claims will be litigated, if necessary, only after the issue of whether we license our patents on a reasonable and non-discriminatory basis is resolved.
+The other two patents asserted against ESS are not related to International Telecommunications Related Standards.

 Due to the nature of litigation generally, we cannot ascertain the outcome of the final resolution of the lawsuit, the availability of injunctive relief or other equitable remedies, or estimate the total expenses, possible damages or settlement value, if any, that we may ultimately incur in connection with ESS's lawsuit.
-This litigation could be time consuming and costly, and we will not necessarily prevail given the inherent uncertainties of litigation.
+To date we have incurred significant legal fees related to the ESS litigation.
+This litigation could be more time consuming and costly, and we will not necessarily prevail given the inherent uncertainties of litigation.
 However, we believe that we have valid defenses to this litigation, including the fact that other companies license these International Telecommunications Union-related patents from us on the same terms that are being challenged by ESS.
-We believe that it is unlikely this litigation will have a material adverse effect on our financial position or results of operations and, accordingly, have not accrued any amounts in the financial statements related to this claim.
+In addition, an unfavorable outcome from this litigation may have a material adverse effect on our financial position or results of operations as we have not accrued any amounts in the financial statements related to this claim.
 We are vigorously contesting, and intend to continue to vigorously contest, all of ESS's claims.
 We are vigorously litigating, and intend to continue to vigorously litigate our claims against ESS.

-In the Matter of Certain HSP Modems, Software and Hardware Components Thereof and Products Containing Same.
+In the Matter of Certain HSP Modems, Software and Hardware Components Thereof, and Products Containing the Same.